CodeScop/Oge-Mai-Field-Guide/shrinewardrobe.md

-LAST UPDATED 15 MAY 2020
+LAST UPDATED 23 JUN 2020

 And here are all the wardrobe items available in the Shrine!